-3.1.1 Factors of creditworthiness
+3.1.1 Credit-related factors

 Factors relevant to creditworthiness are the first part of the qualitative rating.
+Regulatory stress tests are used to check the crisis resistance of a bank, provided that the supervisory authority considers it to be relevant.
 In the analysis area "set-up and orientation", the group or group affiliation and the location conditions are examined.
 Particular attention is therefore paid to the structure of the bank.
 Furthermore, it is examined whether and to what extent group companies belong to the banking sector, are active in bank-related industries, such as leasing or factoring companies, or also belong to other (financial) industries, such as insurance companies.
-In addition to the Group structures, the assessment therefore also takes into account the business policy, corporate law and influences of Group companies affecting the result as well as any mutual liability relationships between the individual companies.
+In addition to the Group structures, the assessment therefore also takes into account the business policy, corporate law and influences of Group companies.
 The so-called "step-in risk" must also be considered in this context, which arises mainly from the possible interrelationships and business relationships of banks with shadow banks (e.g. Fintech companies) or other industrial companies.
 With regard to legal risks, current and past proceedings are included in the analysis.
 The bank's ownership also has a significant impact on the stability of the bank and its long-term business model.